Do you have brain rot? Here's how to know

 Impact on performance: Students with brain rot might struggle to keep up with schoolwork, leading to lower academic achievement.
 In the workplace, brain rot may decrease productivity, making it harder to meet deadlines and achieve goals.

-Decreased physical activity: If we spend too much time distracted by our devices, our physical health may also suffer.
+Decreased physical activity: If we spend too much time distracted by our devices, our physical health may also suffer

 Is scrolling on your phone the absolute worst thing you could do with your time and energy?
 Well, no. Obviously it isn’t the worst thing you can do, especially if it helps you relax or unwind after a long, stressful day.
 But, it’s worth taking steps to prevent excessive scrolling from becoming a real problem.
+If you’re looking for ways to recover from brain rot, try these 10 tips that aim to help you combat mental exhaustion so you can stay sharp, focused, and feeling good.

 1. Reduce screen time